mozilla/debug-ping-view/README.md

 #### Authentication
 Simple Google Signin-based authentication is inplace.
 It allows to log in with any Google account, although only those under `mozilla.com` domain are [allowed](firestore.rules) to fetch data from Firestore.

+#### Data Collection
+This project uses [Glean.js SDK](https://github.com/mozilla/glean.js) for data collection.
+If you want to disable data collection, please [turn on browser's Do Not Track](https://support.mozilla.org/en-US/kb/how-do-i-turn-do-not-track-feature) feature.